 - instructions for safe use.

-The minimum breaking strength must be at least double the gross vehicle mass (GVM) of the lighter of the two vehicles used in the recovery.
+The minimum breaking strength must be at least double the gross vehicle mass (GVM) of the lighter of the 2 vehicles used in the recovery.

 Make sure your recovery strap isn’t damaged at all.
 Never use a damaged strap.